locationtech/jts/README.txt

 Building JTS
 ------------

-* In the directory 'jts' execute
+* In the root directory execute

   ant